The source for Rice sports news

 Announcements

-The 2022 Conference USA Football Season Preview will be released on Wednesday, June.
-Get it for free as well as all preseason Rice football content when you subscribe to The Roost on Patreon.
+The 2022 Conference USA Football Season Preview is available for purchase.
+Get it for free as well as all preseason Rice football content when you subscribe to The Roost on Patreon *for the first time.
 It’s that easy!
 You can get more information here.

 Housekeeping